 Ponytails and braids are great ways to showcase your personal style.
 But when they're too tight, they can break off hair and damage the roots.
 Wearing a tight style around the clock can even make your hair fall out.
 Set your hair free every night!
 For braided styles meant to last months, leave hair a little loose at the scalp.
 If you wear heavy extensions, give your hair a break after three months.

 What are you really getting for extra money spent on specialty products?
-Consumer Reports tested products on 1,700 ponytail samples and found that pricey shampoos were no better than cheaper ones.
+Consumer Reports tested products on 1,700 ponytail samples and found that pricy shampoos were no better than cheaper ones.
 What should you buy?
 Choose shampoos and conditioners designed for your hair type, such as those for oily, fine, or color-treated hair.

 Hair doesn't just change color as we get older – it also becomes weaker and grows more slowly.
 That means damaged hair won't be snipped off as quickly by haircuts.
 Chemicals used on "mature" hair should be weaker to avoid damage.